dariowsz/sample-search/README.md

 An AI-powered semantic search engine for music samples that allows you to find audio samples using natural language descriptions.
 The system uses the CLAP model (Contrastive Language-Audio Pretraining) to understand both audio content and text descriptions, enabling semantic search capabilities.

+**NOTE**: The current implementation is compatible *only* with MacOS.
+Minor adjustments are required for Windows and Linux compatibility, which will be addressed soon.

 ## Demo
 https://www.loom.com/share/f41e5a06b34e448899467bd3a7bae744?sid=cee4ebdb-a03e-496e-8bfe-35c8f3f91010